 A Squinting Modifier is a Type of Misplaced ModifierA squinting modifier can feasibly "look" left or right.
 A normal misplaced modifier (i.e., one that isn't squinting) might also feasibly modify one of two things in a sentence, but it does this by being ambiguous.
 For example:

-(In this example, the phrase"with a Kalashnikov" (a type of assault rifle) is a squinting modifier.
-It is not clear whether it pertains to "he " or "the robber.")
-(This is taken from the film "Hot Fuzz.")
+(In this example, the adverbial phrase with a Kalashnikov (a type of assault rifle) is a misplaced modifier.
+It cannot be squinting because there is nothing to its right.
+However, it is unclear whether it pertains to shot or a robber.)

 What is a limiting modifier?